What Is Lemon Pesto?

 Method

-Start by adding the almonds, garlic, cheese, basil, and salt to a pestle and mortar or food processor, and work the sauce until you reach a creamy consistency.
+Start by adding the almonds, garlic, cheese, basil, and salt to a pestle and mortar or food processor.
+Work the sauce until it reaches a creamy consistency.

 You're on your own for this next bit, as it's all about personal preference.
-The zest of the lemon is primarily used for its flavour, while the juices are primarily used for tartness.
-There's no right or wrong amount to use; you just need to taste as you go.
+We use the zest of the lemon primarily for its flavour, while we use the juices primarily for its tartness.
+There's no right or wrong amount to use; you must taste as you go.

 Once you're happy with the level of citrus, slowly stream in the olive oil until the sauce reaches your ideal consistency.
 It is best used immediately but will last in the fridge for up to 3 days, making sure there's a little oil on top to prevent the herbs from oxidising and turning your pesto brown.